 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This horror is a hardcover edition that was published by Bantam on January 13, 2015 and has 352 pages.
+horror in Hardcover edition that was published by Bantam on January 13, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), The Silent Corner
+Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), The Silent Corner, The Whispering Room

 Seventh and last in the Odd Thomas horror lite series and revolving around an “ordinary” young man with a conscience who can see ghosts.

 I’ve been impressed with how Koontz makes me see Odd as an upright, idealistic young man, and his odd (unusual) way of looking at the world.